hyperledger-labs/fabric-smart-client/samples/fabric/weaver/relay/README.md

 So, first step is to describe the topology of the networks we need.

-Make sure you have the proper docker images by running `make weaver-docker-image` from the FSC root folder.
+Make sure you have the proper docker images by running `make weaver-docker-images` from the FSC root folder.

 ### Describe the topology of the networks